-Experience an enlightening river cruise, which will take you along the Rhine, Rhône and Danube in search of archaeological treasures at each port.
-We are delighted to have partnered with A-ROSA River Cruises to offer these special tours, which are designed to open up the enchanting world of river cruising to keen archaeology and history enthusiasts from all walks of life.
+Experience an enlightening river cruise, which will take you along the Rhône, Moselle, Rhine and the Nile in search of archaeological treasures at each port.
+We are delighted to have partnered with Croisi Europe in 2022 to offer these special tours in Europe, and in Egypt we cruise along the Nile in the MS Tamr Henna.
+Our cruises are designed to open up the enchanting world of river cruising to keen archaeology and history enthusiasts from all walks of life.
 What makes them unique is the accompanying package of fully exclusive, private excursions that have been skilfully crafted by our experts to enhance each itinerary.

 In antiquity, the Rhône was the most important artery connecting the Mediterranean to Southern and Eastern Gaul, which explains the spread of Hellenisation after the Greek foundation of Massalia (ancient Marseilles), as well as Roman culture after Caesar’s conquest of Gaul.
 So strongly felt was Roman culture in the Rhône Valley, that Pliny the Elder described it as more akin to Italy than a province.
 The wealth from the production of wheat, olive oil and wine, which flowed down the river, resulted in an incredible development of the cities of the Rhône Valley, starting in Lugdunum – ancient Lyon – continuing on to Vienne and then onto Arles, the epicentre of the trade tours, as well as Nîmes.
 It’s for this reason that the Rhône Valley is home to the most spectacular Roman monuments in all of France.